bernardosulzbach/bernardosulzbach.github.io/_posts/2015-10-25-Most-Important-Things-First-1.md

 ---
 layout: post
-title: Most Important Things First #1
+title: "Most Important Things First #1"
 ---
 Ernest Hemingway woke each morning and began writing straight away.
 Some say.

 In Mason Currey’s book, Daily Rituals: How Artists Work, one idea is very
-clear: doing the most important thing first every day is the best way to accomplish what you want.
+clear: **doing the most important thing first every day is the best way to accomplish what you want**.

 It is simple and sounds promising.